cateschi/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a Ph.D. candidate in Econometrics at Maastricht University and Statistics Netherlands, under the supervision of Franz Palm, Stephan Smeekes and Jan van den Brakel.
-My research focuses on time series methods for the production of official statistics and to model air pollutants.
-Before starting my Ph.D., I completed an internship in data analysis at the United Nations Refugee Agency.
+I am a researcher at Fondazione Eni Enrico Mattei, working on the sustainability of firms and cities.
+I am also a Ph.D. candidate in Econometrics at Maastricht University and Statistics Netherlands.
+The research of my thesis focuses on time series methods for the production of official statistics and to model air pollutants.